 Any saddler can re-lace it where it does more good than so loose back there.

-• The seatbelt latigo is fine structurally, I just meant to point it out as not likely to have been original.
+That looks like a very nice, solid, good quality saddle. - The seatbelt latigo is fine structurally, I just meant to point it out as not likely to have been original.

 OTOH, if the rear jockeys came laced like that originally, the saddlemaker needed to be fired.
 When the saddle was made it would have likely been laced, but the skirts would have been laced to each other and then SEPARATELY the jockeys laved to each other and laid on top.
 Lacing through both jockeys and skirts together looks terrible, and prevents the skirts from flexing as readily.